nicholaswilde/pi-gen/README.md

 ## Fork

-This fork is specifically setup to build the `arm64` lite variant since the official version has been stuck in beta for so long and it is only offered in the desktop/full version.
+This fork is specifically setup to build the `arm64` lite variant since the official version has been [stuck in beta for so long][beta] and it is only offered in the desktop/full version.
 The lite version is being used for my [Home Cluster](https://nicholaswilde.github.io/home-cluster/).

 ## Dependencies